DivanshSachdeva/PatientControllerdRecordBlockchain/Readme.txt

 Step9:
 	Make changes in Server file where ABI and Contract Address is required.
 Step10:
-	open the console. and type node server.
+	open the console. type npm Install.
+It will install all dependencies and then type node server.
 step11:
 	Go to localhost:3000
 Step12: